edisplay/RCB_TA_notes/week-5-timers-trivia/lesson-plan-5.1.md

 ### 16. Everyone do (10 minutes)
-* *Open the files in the 5.1.15_slideshow folder*
+* *Open the files in the in-class-exercises/5.1.15_slideshow folder*
 * *Go over the previous exercise*

 ### 17. Instructor Do - (5 minutes)
 * *Present the homework - there are two options, a basic trivia game and a slightly more advanced one.*
-* *The students learned have learned everything they need to complete the homework, and can complete it tonight.*
+* *The students have learned everything they need to complete the homework, and can complete it tonight.*
 * *Play the two videos (advanced-trivia-demo.mov and basic-trivia-demo.mov)*